Will Benson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.9 K/9, the fifth-worst in the league.
+- The Brewers pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.12).
+- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.

-- In his last appearance on Saturday against the San Francisco Giants, the right-hander went seven innings, giving up one earned run while surrendering four hits.
+- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while giving up five hits.

+- In nine games this season, the 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.